Got7: 2014: Debut with Got It?, first album and Japanese debut

-2015: Love Train, Just Right, Laugh Laugh Laugh, and Mad
+2015: New music in South Korea and Japan

 In January, Got7 were awarded the "New Artist Award" at the 29th Golden Disc Awards and at the 24th Seoul Music Awards.
 In the same month, Got7 starred in their own web drama Dream Knight, co-produced by Youku Tudou and JYP Pictures, and featuring actress Song Ha-yoon as the female lead role.
 The drama tells the story of a girl who shares dreams, love and friendship with a group of mysterious boys with magic powers and gathered close to 13 million hits in total.
 The show received the "Best Drama Award", "Best Director Award" and "Rising Star Award" at the K-Web Fest in July.

 On June 10, 2015, the group released their second Japanese single "Love Train," which debuted at No. 4 on the Oricon Singles Chart.
-The single contains a "Love Train," the original Japanese song O.M.G. and the two tracks' instrumental renditions.
+The single contains "Love Train," the original Japanese song O.M.G. and the two tracks' instrumental renditions.
 The group released their third EP, Just Right, on July 13, 2015.
-The title track, "Just Right," peaked at No. 3 on Billboard's World Digital Songs chart, remaining in the top three for two consecutive weeks.
-As of January 8, 2020, the "Just Right" music video on YouTube has over 300 million views, making it the group's first music video to reach this milestone.
+The title track, "Just Right", peaked at No. 3 on Billboard's World Digital Songs chart, remaining in the top three for two consecutive weeks.

 Got7 released their third Japanese single "Laugh Laugh Laugh" with its B-side "Be My Girl" on September 23.
 It sold over 35,000 album copies in the first week of its release and made its debut at No. 1 on the Oricon's singles chart.